Russia invades Ukraine on many fronts in 'brutal act of war'

+Zelenskyy said in a video address that 137 “heroes,” including 10 military officers, had been killed and 316 people wounded.
+The dead included all border guards on the Zmiinyi Island in the Odesa region, which was taken over by Russians.

+He concluded an emotional speech by saying that “the fate of the country depends fully on our army, security forces, all of our defenders.”
+He also said the country had heard from Moscow that ”they want to talk about Ukraine’s neutral status."

-U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and that his country would bear the consequences of his action.
+U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and that his country would bear the consequences.
 Other nations also announced sanctions, or said they would shortly.

 Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv's subway stations.